BrightspaceUI/core/components/menu/README.md

 - The `label` property for `d2l-menu` is only required for the root menu
 	- For nested menus, the label is automatically applied based on its parent menu-item
+- The `d2l-menu` component and its items all follow W3C's [menubar](https://www.w3.org/WAI/ARIA/apg/patterns/menubar/) pattern best practices
+	- This includes the expected keyboard behaviour, which allows for seamless navigation within the menu and any submenus within it